 May 24–July 29, 2019

-Artist Mark Dion brings a massive, fully grown, deceased tree, along with its inhabitants, into MOCA’s exhibition hall for the museum’s first summer exhibition: The Life of a Dead Tree.
-This specially conceived project marks the 100th anniversary of the Tower Automotive building and brings attention to our role in observing and caring for Toronto’s natural ecosystems.
+Artist Mark Dion brings a massive, fully grown, deceased tree, along with its inhabitants, to MOCA for the museum’s first summer exhibition in the Tower Automotive Building.
+This specially conceived project marks the 100th anniversary of the Tower Automotive building and brings attention to our role in observing and caring for Ontario’s natural ecosystems.

 Everything from beetles to liverworts, fungi to bug galleries will be revealed during the examination.
 We will likely find both indigenous samples and invasive species — those that play an active, positive role in the natural cycle of life and death, as well as with those that threaten the vital green infrastructure of our cities, forests and the continent.
 These discoveries will be documented and added to a growing collection of data, equipment and imagery displayed around the tree.

 Trees and forests have long populated Dion’s imagination and a particular body of production.
 He is well-known for artworks that question how we experience, study, display and think about the natural world.
 Through this particular project, a range of partners will be called upon to help expand the conversation and research being undertaken at MOCA.
 Dion states: “to build a culture of nature that features regeneration over destruction, sustainability over depletion and nurturing over domination, it requires input from a diverse collation of thinkers, makers, and doers.
 Art is one of many areas which can be important to this constellation.”